Logius-standaarden/BOMOS-Fundament/ch03_BOMOS_gebruiken_EN.md

 Moreover, even if the management organisation does operate in accordance with BOMOS, this does not automatically mean that the standard also complies with the criteria for the apply or explain list of standards published by the government.
 However, it is clearly preferable if the registered standards do operate in accordance with BOMOS, as well as focusing particular attention on the chapters relating to the development and management organisation, openness, the operational process and the financial structure.

-In linguistic terms, the word ‘Standard’ often refers to something which is jointly agreed on and laid down.
+In linguistic terms, the word 'Standard' often refers to something which is jointly agreed on and laid down.
 In that context, we may conclude that BOMOS is a standard.
 A standard for (the development and management of) standards.